aws-samples/aws-security-odyssey/SID402Workshop/3_AutoSecRemediation/README.md

 ### 1. Select a Region

 Login to the AWS Console.
 Make sure that the user has "Admin" rights to the AWS services.
 Not using an Admin user will create permission issues during the module.
-Make a note of the AWS *region name*, for example, *US West (Oregon),*
+Make a note of the AWS *region name*, for example, *EU (Ireland),*

 **Tip** The AWS region name is always listed in the upper-right corner of the AWS Management Console, in the navigation bar.